-Sliders: Perhaps the most unpleasant example: in a season opener, we find out that the character Wade Wells has been abducted by ugly alternate-dimension aliens... for breeding purposes.
+Perhaps the most unpleasant example: in one season opener, we find out that the character Wade Wells has been abducted by ugly alternate-dimension aliens... for breeding purposes.

-Fans insist that the deceased Arturo was in fact his "evil" twin due to the Ambiguous Clone Ending of a previous season's episode in which two versions of Arturo fight and we don't know which one was left stranded and which one ended up travelling with the group.
+Fans insist that the deceased Arturo was, in fact, his "evil" twin due to the Ambiguous Clone Ending of a previous season's episode in which two versions of Arturo fight and we don't know which one was left stranded and which one ended up traveling with the group.
 Wade Wells, meanwhile, was written out by being abducted by the evil alien Kromaggs, and eventually returned long enough to be Mercy Killed.

 Don't forget the Mallory brothers.
 Thanks to an experiment by a Mad Scientist, Quinn gets merged with another version of him (played by a different actor), while Collin gets "unstuck" and is forced to travel between worlds for the rest of his life.
 Throughout the season, there are attempts at separating the Quinns.
 In the penultimate episode, the same mad scientist tries but reveals that too much time has passed.
 Only one may survive, so the group reluctantly chooses the new guy.

 They didn't do a much better job with Elizabeth Weir.
-Initially she was captured by replicators in a Heroic Sacrifice.
-Fair enough except that the team knew she wasn't dead only a prisoner.
-In a wildly OOC moment John, her best friend and epitome of We-Don't-Leave-Anyone-BehindChronic Hero Syndrome, made ZERO effort to go back and save her.
+Initially, she was captured by replicators in a Heroic Sacrifice.
+Fair enough, except that the team knew she wasn't dead, only a prisoner.
+In a wildly OOC moment, John, her best friend and the epitome of We-Don't-Leave-Anyone-BehindChronic Hero Syndrome, made ZERO effort to go back and save her.
 She returned several times as a clone and later full replicator...only to be frozen in space in another unnecessary sacrifice.
 Made worse in that another replicator had previously been frozen in space and the team had resurrected them!
-Apparently John was too busy drowning in guilt to remember that.
+Apparently, John was too busy drowning in guilt to remember that.

-What about Lord Yu from SG-1?
-He was quite possibly the most interesting Goa'uld System Lord, and he gets killed off by the Replicators in the first five minutes of one episode.
+Lord Yu was quite possibly the most interesting Goa'uld System Lord, and he gets killed off by the Replicators in the first five minutes of one episode.

 A nonlethal bridge was dropped on Worf in "Ethics".
 He's paralyzed, not in glorious combat, not in some heroic blaze of glory... but by a falling barrel in a cargo hold.
 And keep in mind this is a Klingon we're talking about, stronger and more resilient than most humans.

-Supernatural: Although they didn't actually die, this could easily apply to Lucifer and Michael themselves.
-After fully two seasons of Apocalyptic build-up, they both get dropped in a hole and left to rot.
+Lucifer and Michael themselves, though they didn't actually die.
+After fully two seasons of apocalyptic build-up, they both get dropped in a hole and left to rot.
 They never even got to throw a punch at each other, much less have their epic world-ending battle.

 One episode features a whole bunch of immensely powerful pagan gods who are pretty savagely slaughtered by Lucifer.
 Most of them didn't even die onscreen.
 And while Gabriel's death was a little more dramatic, it was still pretty anti-climatic, all things considered.
 As with the finale, he didn't even get to throw a punch before Lucifer skewered him.